Canada Thistle (Circium arvense)

 This plant often forms dense thickets and monocultures in agricultural lands and native plant communities.
 The plant reproduces through horizontal roots, and typically spreads about 1-2m per year.
 Thickets can restrict human access to recreational areas.

 Hand pulling and cutting can deplete root resources if all root fragments are pulled on a continual, repeated basis.
 Incomplete mechanical treatment can worsen the infestation.
 Intensive mechanical treatment along with competitive cropping is an effective long-term strategy.
 Biocontrol has been released but has not been successful.
 Burning can be effective if it is conducted in late spring; early spring burns may actually encourage seedling growth.
 Canada thistle easily invades areas that have been recently burned; seeding with aggressive grass species after burning can prevent the establishment of this species.
 Several herbicides are registered for use on Canada thistle.
-Because Canada thistle often grows in wet areas use of herbicides may be restricted.
-Check with the BC Ministry of Agriculture, Food and Fisheries Crop Production Guides for recommendations.
+Please contact LRISS for all other treatment information.

 BC Ministry of Environment and Invasive Plant Council of BC.
 2011.
 Best Management Practices for Invasive Plants in Parks and Protected Areas of British Columbia.